 Housing costs in Broomes Island are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Broomes Island is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Broomes Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Broomes Island is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Broomes Island who work in management occupations (23.14%), office and administrative support (11.97%), and sales jobs (11.97%).

 Also of interest is that Broomes Island has more people living here who work in computers and math than 95% of the places in the US.